adamliesko/aureso_challenge/README.md

 ## Notes

-- As discusses, I implemented caching for PricingPolicy.
+- As discussed, I implemented caching for PricingPolicy.
 On every startup of the Rails App in prod environment new values are fetched.
 Additionally, cached margins are updated in 1h intervals through the use of rufus scheduler.
 - Used HTTP Authentication for both defined endpoints, tied to the Organization.
 Set HTTP Header `Authorization` to the auth_code of your Organization.
 - Business constraints related to the slugs or names we open ended - so I assumed they should be always present, set by the user creating them (not auto generated) and unique.

 ## Development setup

-Honorable mentions to used libraries: rspec, factory_girl, webmock, friendly_id, nokogiri, lograge for cleaner logging and puma web server.
+Honorable mentions of used libraries: rspec, factory_girl, webmock, friendly_id, nokogiri, lograge for cleaner logging and puma web server.
 I used Rails version which was described in the attached pdf (4.1.x) with ruby 2.2.3.

 ```